 With the risk of heart disease generally on the rise, electrolyte deficiencies have to be carefully monitored.
 See the best ones here.

 Vitamin C is an essential nutrient that we have to take in with our food because our body cannot produce it from other nutrients.
-It is quite abundant in plant foods, especially fruit, but animal foods, mainly meat, don’t contain much of it at all.
+It is quite abundant in plant foods, especially fruit, but animal foods, mainly beef, don’t contain much of it at all.

 One option to boost your vitamin C levels is to eat more organ meat like spleen and lung.
 Not the most appetizing idea, which is why supplements are a good option.